Dr. Craig Ritchie

 Dr. Nicole Smith grew up in Renton, WA on several acres surrounded by a variety of animals.
 After working at Companion for two years as a front office associate after college, she went back to school and earned her Veterinary degree from Washington State University.
 Dr. Smith missed home so badly, that she decided to move back to the Bellevue area and return to Companion Animal Hospital as a Veterinarian.
 Her special interests are dermatology and surgery, and she has a special place in her heart for large breed dogs.
 Dr. Smith loves to spend her free time with family and friends exploring the Pacific Northwest and lives with her husband Ocean, and her black lab Duke on the Eastside.

 Dr. Annie Norling is a homegrown Seattleite.
 She attended WSU’s College of Veterinary Medicine where she received her DVM degree (Go Cougs!).
 Her special interests are in behavior, internal medicine, and animal welfare.
 She loves all of her canine and feline patients, but has a soft spot for bully breeds.
 She is a passionate Seahawks fan and an avid reader.
 Dr. Norling enjoys immersing herself in other cultures and has traveled all over the world.
-In her free time, Dr. Norling enjoys relaxing with friends and family, including her husband, Alex, and pit bull, Memphis.
+In her free time, Dr. Norling enjoys relaxing with friends and family, and exploring the Pacific Northwest with her husband, Alex, and Hurricane Harvey rescue, Chai.